-On the darknet, from day one, we were able to find a gruesome site that gives you the option to order a murder, a beating or a bomb planting.
+In the darknet, from day one, I was able to find a terrible site that gives you the opportunity to order a murder, a beating or the planting of a bomb.

-Prices are variable depending on the target.
-So know that it will cost you $45000 to have your neighbor shot or $18000 to disfigure your ex.
+Prices vary depending on the target.
+Know that it will cost you $45000 to have your neighbor shot or $18000 to disfigure your ex.

-No one can deny that many of these sites are arguably made for scams, hoaxes, or just plain traps designed to catch people who buy illegal products.
+It should not be ignored that many of these sites are most likely designed for scams, hoaxes or just plain traps to apprehend people who are buying illegal products.

 However, wondering how these criminal sites could work, we discovered the concept of escrow.
 These are intermediaries between buyer/seller or sponsor/executor.
 Transactions are paid in bitcoin and those who offer a service are only paid by the escrow when the requester gives the green light.
 Of course most of the time the intermediary takes a small piece of the pie.

-After seeing all the worst the darknet had to offer, we set out to find the best they had to offer.
-We found for example blogs on freedom of expression or on the promoting crypto.
-We also discovered photos of the situation in Ukraine, documents on the Syrian regime or the war in Afghanistan, blogs against the Chinese regime, etc.
+After seeing all the worst the Darknet had to offer, I set out to find the best they had to offer.
+I found for example free speech blogs or on the promotion of cryptography, photos of the situation in Ukraine, documents on the Syrian regime or on the war in Afghanistan, blogs against the Chinese regime, etc.

 To access the Darknet, start with download and install Tor software.

-Tor Browser is actually a special web browser that natively integrates the Tor protocol.
+The Tor browser is a special web browser that natively integrates the Tor protocol.
 It allows you to access these hidden pages.
-The Tor protocol passes traffic through several layers in such a way that it is no longer possible, at the exit, to determine its origin.
-In other words, once you have passed through the Darknet gates, your IP address can no longer be identified.
+The Tor protocol passes traffic through several layers so that it is no longer possible, at the exit, to determine its origin.
+In other words, once you enter the Darknet, your IP address can no longer be identified.

-After installing the Tor Browser, just search for a few useful addresses with a .onion extension.
+After installing the Tor Browser, all you need to do is search for some useful addresses with a .onion extension.
 You need to know the addresses you want to connect to.
 They are not the silkroad.onion type, that would be too easy.
 So you need to find a directory.

 For example, here is a kind of Wikipedia (hidden wiki) with sites classified according to their categories: zqktlwi4fecvo6ri.onion/wiki/index.php/Main_Page

-And if you want to access the Darknet with your Android smartphone then take a look at this article: how to access the Darknet with your Android phone?
+And if you want to access the Darknet with your smartphone Android, see this article: how to access the Darknet with your phone Android ?

-To explore this part of the invisible web, you need to have a list of valid sites.
-Indeed, it is not as easy as on Google, it is very difficult to go there blind.
+To explore this part of the invisible web, it is essential to have a list of valid sites.
+Indeed, it is not as easy as on Google to navigate there blindly.
 But don't worry, we'll share with you the list of addresses we used to discover the Darknet.
-This list is pretty well done.
-Just copy a link you're interested in and paste it into Tor's address bar.
+This list is well constructed.

+Simply copy a link that interests you and paste it into Tor's address bar.